 Under the disposal agreement, the current federal, state and local fees/taxes of $0.95/ton shall not exceed a total of $3.00/ton.
 Should fees/taxes exceed $3.00/ton, the Authority reserved the right to renegotiate the fee schedule.

-The Authority pays each County $75,000 per year for operation of the transfer station.
-Buchanan and Dickenson Counties operate the transfer stations themselves.
-Russell County has privatized their operations.

 5.2.4 Materials permitted for acceptance at transfer stations

 In accordance with the Virginia Solid Waste Management Regulations, the following materials may be accepted at the transfer stations subject to permit specific limitations: